-Kiln, a tool for baking on the Tezos blockchain through an easy-to-use UI, is now available for Ubuntu!
-Installing Kiln on Ubuntu is easy, and does not require use of the command line.
+Kiln is a tool for baking on the Tezos blockchain through an easy-to-use UI.
+Installing Kiln on Ubuntu and other debian linux distributions is easy, and does not require use of the command line.

 Step 1: Download Kiln

 Obsidian Systems makes a deb file of Kiln available with releases.
 To install it, click the Ubuntu link for the latest release on the release page.
 As of March 2020, the latest version is v0.8.0, which adds support for the Carthage protocol and new node storage backend.